Use a business credit card for flexible business financing and earn rewards on your business purchases.

 What is a collateral deposit?

-A collateral deposit is money put up front by you in order to secure your business credit card.
+A collateral deposit is money put upfront by you in order to secure your business credit card.
+A collateral deposit is typically only required for a secured credit card.

 Is interest on business credit cards tax deductible?

 Yes, but only if the card is used exclusively for business purposes.
-Any charges made towards personal expenses are not deductible.
+Any charges made toward personal expenses are not deductible.

 What is the difference between a business credit card and a corporate credit card?

-While the terms are often used interchangeably and both card function exactly the same, the main differentiator is the size of the business.
-Smaller businesses with 500 employees or less would get a business credit card, and larger companies would get a corporate credit card.
+While the terms are often used interchangeably and both cards function similarly, the main differentiator is the size of the business.
+Smaller businesses would get a business credit card, and larger companies would get a corporate credit card.
+And another major differentiator is that a corporate card does not rely on an individual’s credit history to secure the card; it is issued based on the company’s finances.
+Business credit cards are typically used by small business owners, and corporate cards are used by the many employees of a large company.